Skip to main content

 Decorators

-In TypeScript.
-Decorator is a structural design pattern that allows you to dynamically add new behaviors to objects by placing them inside special objects that wrap them (_wrappers_).
-Using decorators, you can wrap objects countless times, since the target objects and the decorators follow the same interface.
-They help us to give some rules, so to speak, to variables.
+In TypeScript, a Decorator is a structural design pattern that allows dynamically adding new behaviors to objects by placing them inside special objects that wrap them (_wrappers_).
+Using decorators you can wrap objects countless times, since the target objects and decorators follow the same interface.
+They serve to give some rules, so to speak, to variables.
 The first thing will be to install the decorators:

 npm i class-validator –save